 Drinkers Like Me - Adrian Chiles

 So after drinking far too much for far too long, Adrian decides to get his liver checked out.
 The results come as a shock and after seeing an addiction therapist Adrian begins to realise that like many other people he needs to do something about his excessive boozing.
-His big question is does he need to quit completely or can he 'to use the world's most boring phrase drink more responsibly'.
+His big question is whether he needs to quit completely or if he can drink more responsibly.
 His first port of call is old mate Frank Skinner.
-Frank was a Pernod in the morning bed wetting kind of drinker but quit 30 years ago.
+Frank was a Pernod in the morning bedwetting kind of drinker but quit 30 years ago.
 His advice to Adrian is unexpected.

 Timings (where shown) are from the start of the programme in hours and minutes

 Sound & Color

 As Long As I Got You

 Small Time Shot Away

 Blue Skies (Album Version)

 Your Mind Is On Vacation

 |Camera Operator||Joss Cubitt|